 Again, don’t worry if this exercise seems out of your reach, it is absolutely not required to build a strong and ripped body.

-One Arm pushup : With your feet spread wide away on the ground in the push up position, place one hand upon your hip and lower yourself to the ground with your other arm and push yourself back up.
-This exercise is great for building arm strength, balance and for muscle development.
+One Arm pushup: With your feet spread wide away on the ground in the pushup position, place one hand upon your hip and lower yourself to the ground with your other arm and push yourself back up.
+This exercise is great for building arm strength, balance, and muscle development.

 This is a very advanced movement, don’t be disappointed if it takes you months or years to be able to perform one of these with decent form.

-Assisted one arm Pushup : Unlike the basic one-arm push-up, for the assisted version you don’t lock your arm behind your body.
-Instead you extend it fully at nearly 90 degrees to your torso, and rest it on a physical support to create the tension and flex your back muscles.
+Assisted one arm Pushup: Unlike the basic one-arm push-up, for the assisted version you don’t lock your arm behind your body.
+Instead, you extend it fully at nearly 90 degrees to your torso and rest it on physical support to create the tension and flex your back muscles.
 The support can be a rock or any suitable household item.

-One handed Clap Pushup : The one handed clap push up is an intermediate to advanced level exercise.
+One-handed Clap Pushup: The one-handed clap push up is an intermediate to advanced level exercise.
 First, start in a normal push up position.
 Now, put one of your hands behind your back.
-As you rise up doing a one handed push up, bring your back hand forward and clap quickly.
-Before going down, put the hand behind your back again and land on the supporting hand.
+As you rise up doing a one-handed pushup, bring your backhand forward and clap quickly.
+Before going down, but the hand behind your back again and land on the supporting hand.

-Archer Pushup with Rings : This is for those on the intermediate level and focuses on the shoulders, the chest and the triceps.
-To do this exercise, you will need two rings about one foot off of the floor that sway freely.
-You will get into the traditional push up position with one difference.
+Archer Pushup with Rings: This is for those on the intermediate level and focuses on the shoulders, the chest, and the triceps.
+To do this exercise, you will need two rings about one foot off of the floor that sways freely.
+You will get into the traditional pushup position with one difference.
 You will hold onto the two rings.
 You will go down towards the rings while pushing one arm towards the side.
 Go back up and repeat this switching arms on each downward motion.

-Double Arm Lever : This is a gymnastic movement designed to keep your body horizontal.
-Begin by tucking your elbows towards the side of your torso about shoulder width apart.
+Double Arm Lever: This is a gymnastic movement designed to keep your body horizontal.
+Begin by tucking your elbows towards the side of your torso about shoulder-width apart.
 Slowly suspend yourself by raising your hip and feet off of the ground and pushing your hands into the ground.
-Point your fingers downward towards your feet.
+Point your fingers down towards your feet.